 Unlike other symbols, the icon has a certain natural relationship with the object, this is the reason why its nature is oriented to represent the object pretty much universally, and this power has now extended to represent aspects as complex as the same expressive function of language, giving way to the iconic representation of psychological aspects as abstract as emotions, feelings or mood.

-At Quo we have become aware of this and through Quo Stock we want to venture into this field of design in order to exploit and maximize its potential.
-Having designers who create marketing materials and applications as our main target, our first step in this path has been creating a gallery of more than 3000 icons (fixed and animated) in order to commercialize their licenses.
-The brand covers this area that lacks potential competitors, at the same time it addresses a major consumer problem: moving graphics or GIFs, how is this done in Stock Quo?
-It is what we will reveal next.
+At Quo we have become aware of this and through Stock Quo we want to venture into this field of design in order to exploit and maximize its potential.
+Having designers who create marketing materials and applications as our main target, our first step in this path has been creating a gallery of 3000+ icons (fixed and animated) in order to commercialize their licenses.
+The brand covers this area that lacks potential competitors, but how is this done at Stock Quo?
+That is what we are going to reveal next.

 First of all, when talking about the icon it is necessary to understand that we are entering the field of semiotics, the science of signs, in other words, we speak of a system of visual representation that tries to symbolize reality through images, their colors, their shape and texture, we do not talk about words, we talk about iconism.

 This system is based on the principle of any symbol: the linguistic sign, the first act of symbolization of the human being.
 Its structure, according to Saussure, father of modern linguistics, is articulated through a set of sounds to which, conventionally and unmotivatedly, a concept is associated.
 The dynamics of the icon is similar, since in its image there is a meaning associated, the difference is that it has a natural relationship with the object, motivated by its resemblance to it, such is the case of the drawing of a tree that represents the real tree or the graphic scheme of a magnifying glass to signify the search concept.